fenago/katacoda-scenarios/azure-functions/azure-functions-powershell/steps/6/text.md

 **Important:**
+- Wait for the few seconds for the powershell function to get ready.
 - Interface will keep switching back to `terminal 1` because function app is running there after executing above command, you can manually switch by clicking `terminal 2`.
 - Use `Ctrl` + `C` to stop the function app.

 #### Protip:
 If you have powershell available.
-You can test the function using following command.
+You can also test the function using following command.

 `Invoke-RestMethod -Method Get -Uri http://localhost:7071/api/HttpTrigger?name=PowerShell`